pminasandra/bout-duration-distributions/README.md

 <script_name>.py`

 Upon release, there will be a `main.py`, running which will perform all the analyses needed for our paper.
+For now, analyses are to be done as follows:
 Running `fitting.py` generates all bout duration distributions and generates tables containing AIC values.
 Running `survival.py` creates plots with the hazard functions for all behaviours.
+Running `persistence.py` performs DFA and mutual information decay analyses.
 Running `simulate.py` runs all simulations mentioned in the paper and its appendices.

 For academic colleagues, it is easy to re-work this code in your own analyses.
 Most functions also come with helpful docstrings, and the overall code structure